algorandlabs/smart-asa/README.md

 ## Security Considerations

-### Prevent malicious Close-Out and Clear State
+### Prevent malicious Clear State

-A malicious user could attempt to Close-Out or Clear its Local State to hack the `frozen` state of a Smart ASA.
+A malicious user could attempt to Clear its Local State to hack the `frozen` state of a Smart ASA.
 Consider the following scenario:

 - Smart ASA `default_frozen = false`;
 - Eve has regularly opted-in to the Smart ASA;
 - Eve receives 5 Smart ASA from Bob (Smart ASA manager and freezer) and get freezed afterwards;
-- Eve can now Close-Out or Clear its state and Opt-In again to clear its `frozen` state and spend the Smart ASA.
+- Eve can now Clear its Local State and Opt-In again to clear its `frozen` state and spend the Smart ASA.

 To avoid this situation, the reference implementation introduces:
-- *Close-Out condition*: succeeds if and only if Eve has _no holdings_ of the Smart ASA;
 - *Opt-In condition*: set `frozen` status of the account to `True` if upon the opt-in, after a Clear State, the account holds an amount of Smart ASA.